 Cool.
 Allow the cakes to cool in the pans for 10 minutes.
 Loosen the edges of the cake with a knife, then turn the cakes out on parchment paper or a wire rack to cool completely before you frost them.

 Make the Frostings

-e like to use a stand mixer to beat homemade frostings because they end of the lightest and fluffiest that way.
-If you don’t have a stand mixer, you can use a high powered hand mixer.
+A stand mixer is the easiest way to beat homemade frostings and have them end up light and fluffy.
+If you don’t have a stand mixer, use a high powered hand mixer.